 …

 The receiver shall discard any Data frame that is received with its PN less than or equal to the value of the replay counter that is associated with the TA and priority value of the received MPDU. (#13599)If the MPDU is an individually addressed Data frame transmitted by a STA affiliated with an MLD, the receiver shall discard any Data frame that is received with a PN less than or equal to the value of the replay counter that is associated with the transmitter MLD MAC address and priority value of the received MPDU.
 The receiver shall discard MSDUs and MMPDUs whose constituent MPDU PN values are not incrementing in steps of 1.
 If the receiver set the MFPC bit on a given link to 1, it shall discard any individually addressed robust Management frame that is received with its PN less than or equal to the value of the replay counter associated with the TA of that individually addressed Management frame.
+For MLO, if the receiver set the MFPC bit of any affiliated STA to 1, it shall discard any individually addressed robust Management frame that is received with its PN less than or equal to the value of the replay counter associated with the transmitter MLD MAC address of that individually addressed Management frame.

 12.5.4.4.4 PN and replay detection